scooby359/100-days-of-code/WishList.md

 - Web languages - PHP, Ruby, JavaScript, Angular
 - Python
 - C# project
+- Find out what a Gradle file is / does

 ### Could Do
 - Tensor Flow / Machine learning